FRC2706/Vision2023-Competition/README.md

 To install open CV
  - pip install opencv-python

-To get networktables (To talk to our robot)
+To get networktable (To talk to our robot)
  - pip install robotpy
- - pip install pynetworktables
+ - pip install pynetworktable

 To get apriltags (to detect Apriltags)
  - pip install pupil-apriltags